sendgrid/docs/README.markdown

 	`$ bundle install`

-If the gem installation fails with a message like "An error occurred while installing libv8 (3.16.14.7), and Bundler cannot continue", a few extra steps will be necessary in order to build and install a version of V8 that can be used by the libv8 and therubyracer gems:
+	* If the gem installation fails with a message like "An error occurred while installing libv8 (3.16.14.7), and Bundler cannot continue", a few extra steps will be necessary in order to build and install a version of V8 that can be used by the libv8 and therubyracer gems:

-	- `gem uninstall libv8`
+		`$ gem uninstall libv8`

-	- `brew tap homebrew/versions`
+		`$ brew tap homebrew/versions`

-	- `brew install --force v8-315`
+		`$ brew install --force v8-315`

-	- `bundle config build.libv8 "--with-system-v8 --with-v8-dir=$(brew --prefix v8-315)"`
+		`$ bundle config build.libv8 "--with-system-v8 --with-v8-dir=$(brew --prefix v8-315)"`

-	- `sudo gem install therubyracer -v '0.12.2'`
+		`$ sudo gem install therubyracer -v '0.12.2'`

-        - `bundle config build.therubyracer "--with-v8-dir=$(brew --prefix v8-315)"`
+		`$ bundle config build.therubyracer "--with-v8-dir=$(brew --prefix v8-315)"`

-	- `bundle install`
+		`$ bundle install`

 ### Configure jekyll

 * Copy, DO NOT DELETE the _config.sample.yml file - definitely do not commit a delete of this file !

-	`$ cp _config.sample.yml _config.yml
+	`$ cp _config.sample.yml _config.yml`

 * Edit the following items in the _config.yml "Jekyll & Plugins" section to match your local environment: